Coping with Infidelity: Part 3 Restoring the Marital Relationship

 I have taken considerable time to offer her a very formal, from the heart, apology for what I did, yet she says my apology is "too late".
 I feel that unless her resentment of my past behavior can be resolved, it is fruitless to deal with her affair.

 Any help on this matter would be greatly appreciated.

-Most affairs don't end a marriage.
+Affairs don't necessarily end a marriage.
 But unless the marital problems that helped create the affair are resolved, an affair can sure make a marriage a lot worse than it was before the affair.
 The letters C.W. and S.C wrote are proof of that.